justeattakeaway/fozzie-components/packages/components/organisms/f-cookie-banner/README.md

 ***By omitting the version/tag unpkg will serve the latest version automatically, you may wish to fix the version served in your application***

 Using the CDN the cookie banner can be added to any web page using basic tags.
-The page must contain a placeholder element with the id attribute `cookie-banner` for example `<div id="cookie-banner"></div>`
+The page must contain a placeholder element with an `id` of `"cookie-banner"`, e.g., `<div id="cookie-banner"></div>`.

 ***In order for the static cookie banner to look correct, you must also link to the `fozzie-utilities` CSS file created by `@justeat/fozzie` (please see the example below on how to link to it).
 Whilst `fozzie-reset` and `fozzie-typography` are not required, we highly recommend linking to them as well***